 \subsection{Emotion Recognition}

 Emotion conveys lots of underlying information during conversations and is part of communication between people.
-People can understand emotion by reading facial expression, voice tone, and behaviors.
-From the perspective of artificial intelligence, emotion can be recognized by using facial expression \cite{Zhang2019b}, eye movement \cite{Zheng2019}, EEG \cite{Al-Nafjan2017}, or galvanic skin response signal \cite{Kwon2018}.
-According to different rules, emotion can be categorised into different classes.
-In general, two dimensions of arousal and valence are used to classify emotion (see Fig. \ref{fig_emotion_distribution}).
-In the literature included in this survey, emotion is mainly categorised into three classes (i.e., positive, neutral, and negative) or more classes based on the scores of arousal and valence.
-In these papers, the datasets named 'SEED' \cite{zheng2015investigating} and 'DEAP' \cite{koelstra2011deap} are frequently used to build and evaluate deep learning models of emotion recognition.
+People can understand emotion by reading facial expression, voice tone, and gestures.
+From the perspective of artificial intelligence, emotion can be recognized based on the data of facial expression \cite{Zhang2019b}, eye movement measures \cite{Zheng2019}, EEG \cite{Al-Nafjan2017}, or galvanic skin response signal \cite{Kwon2018}.
+According to the arousal and valence, emotion can be categorized into different classes (see Fig. \ref{fig_emotion_distribution}).
+Based on the statistics of the included papers in this survey, the studies mainly aimed to classify three classes (i.e., positive, neutral, and negative) or more classes (partitioned based on the scores of arousal and valence).
+Within these papers, the datasets named 'SEED' \cite{zheng2015investigating} and 'DEAP' \cite{koelstra2011deap} were frequently used to evaluate deep learning models for emotion recognition.